Skip to main content

 We’re now in a great position to make future improvements to the site.
 We can easily add interactivity, new components and tools.
 No plugins required.
 And we could switch out part of our tech stack and switch in another fairly painlessly.

 With this setup it’s easy to include AI in the dev mix.
-I made good use of Windsurf for this project (see below), massively speeding up the process.
+I made good use of Claude for this project (see below), massively speeding up the process.
 Having AI developers to help me out with things is an aspect that’ll be really useful in the future.

 Rock-solid versioning for content as well as code, using Git, the world’s standard versioning system, gives us a complete audit trail of all changes.
 For us that may be something we don’t use that often; for others this could be a huge selling point of this approach.